Vinegar is widely used by the Eco-community as a natural antibacterial disinfectant but can vinegar really kill germs?

 How Effective Is Vinegar At Killing Viruses?

 Vinegar is a combination of acetic acid and water made from a two-step fermentation process.
 The strength of the vinegar varies from about 4% acetic acid up to about 8%.

 This is the strength of the most common kinds of vinegar; however, it can go as high as 20%.

 Although 20% is not the norm for edible kinds of vinegar so this would be a specialist home cleaning vinegar.

-Unfortunately, this variable acidity range has a direct effect on how well it will perform as a germ killer.
+Unfortunately, this variable acidity range directly affects how well it will perform as a germ killer.
 In addition to this, the strength of the vinegar is not the only factor involved.

 Other factors may include the strength and type of germ.
-Plus the type of surface that it is on and the time allocated for it to work.
+Plus, the type of surface that it is on and the time allocated for the vinegar to work.
 Do you leave it for ten, twenty, thirty, forty minutes or more?
-It’s confusing.
+It isn’t obvious.